A clean inbox every day? See the easiest, safest way »

 If your Gmail got hacked, it would be a nightmare.

-Fortunately there are ways to dramatically improve the security of your online information, simply follow these 5 steps:
+Fortunately, there are ways to dramatically improve the security of your online information, and we at SaneBox have laid it out in 5 steps:

 1) Limit the apps that have access to your personal information.